MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-azure-hosted-apps.md

 ---
 title: Authenticating Azure-hosted apps to Azure resources with the Azure SDK for Python
-description: This article covers how to configure authentication for apps to Azure services when the app is hosted in an Azure service like Azure App Service, Azure Functions, or Azure Virtual Machines. ms.date: 10/11/2022 ms.topic: how-to ms.custom: devx-track-python
+description: This article covers how to configure authentication for apps to Azure services when the app is hosted in an Azure service like Azure App Service, Azure Functions, or Azure Virtual Machines. ms.date: 11/21/2022 ms.topic: how-to ms.custom: devx-track-python
 ---

 # Authenticating Azure-hosted apps to Azure resources with the Azure SDK for Python

-When an app is hosted in Azure using a service like Azure App Service, Azure Virtual Machines, or Azure Container Instances, the recommended approach to authenticating an app to Azure resources is to use a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview).
+When you host an app in Azure using services like Azure App Service, Azure Virtual Machines, or Azure Container Instances, the recommended approach to authenticate an app to Azure resources is with [managed identity](/azure/active-directory/managed-identities-azure-resources/overview).

 A managed identity provides an identity for your app such that it can connect to other Azure resources without the need to use a secret key or other application secret.
 Internally, Azure knows the identity of your app and what resources it's allowed to connect to.
 Azure uses this information to automatically obtain Azure AD tokens for the app to allow it to connect to other Azure resources, all without you having to manage any application secrets.